On 12 July, the Prime Minister confirmed that England will move to the final stage – Step 4 – of easing COVID-19 restrictions on 19 July.

-In August, the SGSA published Supplementary Guidance 02: Planning for Social Distancing at Sports Grounds (also known as SG02), which advises management on planning for the return of fans under social distancing conditions.
-This document outlines how to calculate a socially distanced capacity and details the management responsibilities, including circulation around the ground.
+This guidance advised management of fans under social distancing conditions.
+It outlines how to calculate a socially distanced capacity and details the management responsibilities, including circulation around the ground.

 Download the guidance: SG02 Planning for Social Distancing at Sports Grounds

-In addition the UK version, we have published an international edition (SG02i) which is available in English, French and Spanish.
+In addition the UK version, we have published an international edition (SG02i) which is available in English, French, German and Spanish.

 To support the implementation of the guidance we have developed the following: